primeqa/primeqa/examples/ir/README.md

 ### Retrieval

-Here is an example of an retrieval (search) run, using a model and index as created in the previous two steps.
+Here is an example of a retrieval (search) run, using a model and index as created in the previous two steps.

 ```shell
 python examples/ir/run_ir.py \